wpshopify/docs/shortcodes/wps_products.md

 ## `infinite_scroll_offset`

 Determines the offset from the edge of the items container.
 For example, a value of `-100` will begin loading additional items 100px before the end of the items container.
 Offset can be a positive or negative value.
-Default: `-200`.

 | Possible values                 |
 | :------------------------------ |